 Instead, CaduceusHealth recommended moving to athenahealth’s EHR and revenue cycle management services, explaining that they could be deployed quickly, wouldn’t require additional investments in hardware, and could be easily managed remotely.
 South Nassau’s experience migrating that first affiliate practice to athenahealth was so successful, the organization decided to migrate all new affiliate practices onto athenaNet.

 In particular, South Nassau was impressed with the short implementation time – practices were up and running on athenaNet in eight weeks on average – as well as CaduceusHealth's ability to embed experts onsite and manage the organization’s onboarding process.
 Having knowledgeable staff onsite helped South Nassau avoid the normal peaks and valleys that come with migrating to new services.
 CaduceusHealth also managed South Nassau’s onboarding process, which often poses a major challenge to growing physician networks.
 Since CaduceusHealth’s staff had built out South Nassau’s tablespace, they not only understood the services inside and out, but also understood their customers.

 A partner for today and tomorrow

-Caduceus’ partnership with athenahealth began in 2010.
-Four years later, the results of that partnership convinced Caduceus to sunset its other technology services and partner with athenahealth exclusively.
+Caduceus and athenahealth began working together in 2012.
+Based on the positive results the two organizations saw together, Caduceus eventually decided to sunset its other technology services and partner with athenahealth exclusively.
 In addition to the technical benefits of its services, Bonomo points to athenahealth’s deep understanding of the challenges and opportunities of MSOs as a big factor in that decision. “athena has been a great partner.
 They really understand our business and they’ve been very flexible in the way that we’re allowed to work with our customers,” Bonomo explains.